-ii. during the journey information (e.g. disruptions and delays - both planned and happening in real-time; main connecting services; security and safety issues (Annex II Part II); and
+b) during the journey information (e.g. disruptions and delays - both planned and happening in real-time; main connecting services; security and safety issues (Annex II Part II); and c) operations regarding reservation systems: requests for availability and tariffs of rail services; requests for reservations and requests for cancellation of reservations (Annex II Part III).